Skip to content

 Watch but don't worship the news.
 Headlines will sell you fear because fear sells.
 Scripture doesn't tell you to be afraid — it tells you to be sober and watchful.
 There's a difference.
 Fear makes you reactive.
 Watchfulness makes you ready.

 Know the prophetic landmarks.
 If you can't name the major end-times prophecies, you can't recognize when one starts unfolding.
 Read Ezekiel 38-39, Daniel 7-12, Matthew 24, and Revelation 6-19.
-Read them yourself, with a King James Bible, and don't let anyone tell you they're too hard for a regular person.
+Read them yourself, with a Bible in your hands, and don't let anyone tell you they're too hard for a regular person.

 Don't tie your faith to a date.
-I am not telling you the war over Iran is the Ezekiel 38 war.
-I don't know.
+The war over Iran today is not the Ezekiel 38 war — that one happens after the rapture, after the Antichrist is revealed, gathered at Armageddon at the end of the seven-year tribulation.
+We aren't there yet.
+But whether the current shaking is part of the broader pattern leading up to the rapture, I don't know.
 Nobody knows.
 The Bible doesn't give us the year on the calendar — it gives us the pattern.
-When the pattern starts showing up, you take notice.
+When the geography lights up where scripture said it would, you take notice.
 You don't bet your salvation on a calendar.

 Get right with God now.
 Whether or not the current shaking is the prophetic shaking, the answer is the same.
 Repent.
 Believe the gospel.
 Get baptized.
 Read the Word.
 Pray.
 Do the things scripture tells you to do, in the order it tells you to do them.
 The people who survive what's coming are not the people who saw it coming first — they are the people who knew the Lord first.